-where $c_{k \sigma}^{\dagger}$ ($c_{k \sigma}$) is the creation (annihilation) operator of an electron with spin $\sigma$ and momentum $k$, $\xi_{k}$ is the (spin-independent) electron band dispersion, and $t_{\rm am}$ is the strength of the $d$-wave altermagnetic spin-splitting.
+where $c_{k \sigma}^{\dagger}$ ($c_{k \sigma}$) is the creation (annihilation) operator of an electron with spin $\sigma$ and momentum $k$, $\xi_{k}$ is the (spin-independent) electron band dispersion, and $t_{\rm am}$ is the strength of the $d$-wave altermagnetic spin-splitting, originating from electric crystal fields.
+Eq.~\eqref{eq:Hamil} encodes the two bands closest to the Fermi level, thus relevant for superconductivity, in the minimal four-band lattice model of Ref.~[\onlinecite{Smejkal22a}].
 For simplicity we consider the band dispersion of a square lattice, given by $\xi_{k}=-2t(\cos(k_x)+\cos(k_y))-\mu$, with $t=1$ the nearest-neighbor hopping amplitude set as the energy unit, and $\mu$ the chemical potential tuned to fix the average density of electrons $\rho=\sum_{k,\sigma}\langle c^{\dagger}_{k\sigma}c_{k\sigma}\rangle$.
-We also include an external magnetic field $B$ (with the electron magnetic moment set to $\mu_0=1$), for external control of a finite Zeeman spin-splitting.
+We also include an in-plane external magnetic field $B$ (with the electron magnetic moment $\mu_B=1$) for controlling a Zeeman spin-splitting but with no orbital effects expected.
 Intrinsic superconductivity is provided by a generic effective attraction for spin-singlet pairing, $V_{k,k^{\prime}}$.
 We primarily consider $d$-wave superconductivity, as present in the cuprate superconductors \cite{Scalapino95,Tsuei00}, which can most simply be generated by a nearest-neighbor attraction